Jack Ma: Early life and education

 In 1983, Ma failed his college entrance exam for the second time.
 However, his math score improved, increasing from his previous attempt to 19 points.
-The following year, Ma remained relentlessly determined to pursue higher education despite strong opposition from his family, who wanted him to choose a different career path as an alternative option.
+The following year, Ma remained relentlessly determined to pursue higher education despite strong opposition from his family, who wanted him to choose a different career path.
 Undeterred, he decided to take the entrance exam a third time in 1984.
 On his third attempt, Ma scored 89 points on the math section, marking a significant improvement from his previous two attempts.
 Nonetheless, the minimum benchmark entrance requirement would have rendered Ma ineligible to be accepted into university, since his score was five points below the standardized minimum threshold for him to qualify.

 However, Ma's academic fortunes changed since the enrollment target for prospective majors in Hangzhou Normal University's Department of English was not met, as some prospective students had the opportunity to be accepted and promoted into it, with Ma himself having ended up being promoted to the department's foreign language major.
 Having realized his aspirations to pursue higher education after enrolling at Hangzhou Normal University, Ma's academic performance began to improve substantially as he steadily achieved scholarly excellence over the course of his undergraduate studies.
 In recognition of his merits as evinced by his burgeoning academic achievements, Ma distinguished himself scholastically by consistently being ranked as among the top five students in Hangzhou Normal University's foreign language department due to the extensive English-language skills that he honed.
 He was also elected as the chairman of the student union and later became the chairman of the Hangzhou Federation of Students, serving in that capacity for two terms.

 In 1988, Ma earned a BA degree in English from Hangzhou Normal University.
 After graduation, he became a lecturer in English and international trade at Hangzhou Dianzi University.
 Ma also claims to have applied to Harvard Business School ten times consecutively, being rejected every time.